-By having the distances separated in these 5 categories, we went ahead and sort them by handicap.
-So, to read you just have to position yourself within your handicap and follow the vertical line that crosses the distance categories to see what’s your accuracy in each of those distance ranges.
+We included the handicaps on the bottom, so to read the data you just have to position yourself within your handicap and follow the vertical line that crosses the distance categories to see what’s your accuracy % in each of those distance ranges.

 Take a look at the <125yds range where lower handicap players are not outperforming the rest.
 Why?
-Well our guess is that lower handicap players tend to tee it up from the back tee boxes.
-Therefore, when the golf course architect gives them a short par 3, those come typically with tough conditions or diabolical greens.
+Our guess is that lower handicap players tend to tee it up from the back boxes.
+Therefore, when the golf course architect gives them a short par 3, those typically come with tough conditions like water hazards or greenside bunkers.

 Also, we can see that in shots between 201-225yds and +225yds, there’s a slight increase in the accuracy of high handicappers.
 This can be caused by the use of rescue clubs or hybrids, which can give some golfers more control over their shots.

-Obviously, these are mere interpretations of the data, How would you interpret it?
+Obviously, these are mere interpretations of the data.
+What is your favorite insight or takeaway?
 Comment below!

 Enjoy your golf!